laristra/portage/README.md

 ### Prerequisites

-portage uses standard C++11 features, so a fairly modern compiler is needed.
+Portage uses standard C++11 features, so a fairly modern compiler is needed.
 We regularly test with Intel 17+ or GCC 5.3+.
 Utilizing the full capabilities of portage will require an MPI implementation; we regularly test with OpenMPI 1.10.3+ The build system _requires_ CMake